jcolag/entropy-arbitrage/2023-08-17-offspring.md

  > Captain's log, Stardate 43657.0 While Commander Riker is away on personal leave, the Enterprise has travelled to sector three-nine-six to begin charting the Selebi Asteroid Belt.

-You can find a [Selebi-Phikwe](https://en.wikipedia.org/wiki/Selebi-Phikwe) in Botswana, a nickel-mining town, which might suggest the hopes for the asteroids.
+You can find a {% wiki Selebi-Phikwe|Selebi-Phikwe|en %} in Botswana, a nickel-mining town, which might suggest the hopes for the asteroids.

  > **LAFORGE**: Something happened at that cybernetics conference.
 Since he's come back he's spent every off duty minute in that lab.
  >